mongodb/terraform-provider-mongodbatlas/examples/gcp-atlas-privatelink/Readme.md

 # Example - GCP and MongoDB Atlas Private Endpoint

-This project aims to provide an example of using GCP and MongoDB Atlas together.
+This project aims to provide an example of setting up GCP Private Service Connect with MongoDB Atlas.

 ## Dependencies

-* Terraform v0.13
+* Terraform v0.13+
 * Google account
 * A MongoDB Atlas account